razvanbraha/splitscreen/Proposal/README.md

 ## Feature Description

 *[The general features your application provides.
 What are the things users will be able to accomplish with your app?]*
+#### Profile Features
+Our application will provide users with a profile that aggregates all of their gaming activity across multiple platforms.
+This will allow users to showcase their gaming history, reviews, and activity in one location.
+Users can:
+- Display favorite games
+- Track game status
+- View personal review history
+- Manage account settings and preferences

+#### Game Review System
+Users will be able to rate and review video games using a structured rating system.
+This feature supports discussion and shared community experiences, which are very important to modern gaming culture.
+Core components:
+- Star-based rating system
+- Written reviews
+- Viewing community reviews

+#### Social Activity
+To replicate the feeling found on platforms like Steam, Xbox, and Playstation this app will include an activity feed.
+When signed in users will see real-time friend activity.
+The feed will display:
+- Friend reviews
+- Recently played games
+- Game progress updates

+#### Friend System
+This feature will include a built-in friend system to enable community interaction.
+This feature strengthens community building, which is something that has been used in major gaming ecosystems.
+Users can:
+- Send and accept friend requests
+- View friend profiles
+- Track friends' gaming activity

+#### Game Discovery
+A searchable game catalog will allow users to explore games across platforms.
+This addresses the issue of games being fragmented across different gaming services.
+Filters for the search will include:
+- Genre
+- Ratings
+- Platform
+- Age ratings

+#### PWA Functionality
+As a PWA, the application will support offline interaction.
+When connectivity is restored, user content will automatically sync to the server, ensuring uninterrupted engagement.
+Features include:
+- Viewing previously loaded pages
+- Accessing past reviews without internet
+- Writing reviews offline

+#### Account Settings
+Users will be able to customize their experience through an account settings page.
+This allows personalization and increases identity within the platform.
+Settings include:
+- Username and profile management
+- Content visibility preferences
+- Favorite game selection
+- Privacy controls

+---

 ### PWA Capabilities